English language prep-year

 Tuition fee for the candidates who submit application for the final deadline - 4100 EUR

+The program is targeted at those who want to enter a degree program but at the same time have an insufficient level of English.
 To be eligible to submit an application, candidates are required to have English language ability level of B1 according to the Common European Framework of Reference for Languages (CEFR).

 How to apply?

-The online application form must be submitted to apply for English Language Preparatory Year at Tallinn University of Technology (www.estonia.dreamapply.com).
+An online application form must be submitted to apply for English Language Preparatory Year at Tallinn University of Technology (www.estonia.dreamapply.com).
 Create an account to complete the online application.
 You may complete it in multiple sessions.

 You'll also have the opportunity to submit: